-Outcome: Exceeds Standard (substantially exceeds requirement of standard)
+Outcome: Exceeds Standard (substantially exceeds requirement of standard) Notes:

-(a)(b)(c) The Auditor determined compliance with these subparts of the standard based on review of policy 14-2-DHS that requires, "Training on the facility's Sexual Abuse or Assault Prevention and Intervention Program shall be included in training for all new employees, and shall also be included in annual refresher training thereafter.
-Employee training shall ensure facility staff are able to fulfill their responsibilities under DHS standards, and shall include: detainees and staff to be free from sexual abuse, and from retaliation for reporting sexual abuse; instruction that sexual abuse and/or assault is never an acceptable consequence of detention; recognition of situations where sexual abuse and/or assault may occur; how to avoid inappropriate relationships with detainees; working with vulnerable populations and addressing their potential vulnerability in the general population; recognition of the physical, behavioral and emotional signs of sexual abuse and/or assault and ways to prevent and respond to such occurrences; the requirement to limit reporting of sexual abuse and assault to personnel with a need- to-know in order to make decisions concerning the detainee victim's welfare, and for law enforcement/investigative purposes; the investigation process and how to ensure that evidence is not destroyed; prevention, recognition and appropriate response to allegations or suspicions of sexual assault involving detainees with mental or physical disabilities; how to communicate effectively and professionally with detainees, including lesbian, gay, bisexual, transgender, intersex, (LGBTI) or gender nonconforming detainees; instruction on reporting knowledge or suspicion of sexual abuse and/or assault; and instruction on documentation and referral procedures of all allegations or suspicion of sexual abuse and or assault."
-The Auditor interviewed the Learning and Development Manager who confirmed employees complete the 14-2A-DHS Policy Acknowledgement form serving as verification of the employee's review and understanding of this training and the agency's zero tolerance policy.
-The random 12 CCCC staff and 2 ICE staff interviewed by Auditors confirmed they had received PREA pre-service training and annual refresher training.
-They confirmed the instruction they received included the requirements outlined in subpart (a) of the standard.
-The Auditor reviewed 8 staff training files and found completed 14-2A-DHS documents in each.
-The interview with the Learning and Development Manager and the review of the training curriculum confirmed the subpart (a) requirements are part of the training curriculum.
+(a)(b)(c) The Auditor determined compliance with these subparts of the standard based on review of Policy 14-2-DHS that requires, "Training on the facility's Sexual Abuse or Assault Prevention and Intervention Program shall be included in training for all new employees, and shall also be included in annual refresher training thereafter.
+Employee training shall ensure facility staff are able to fulfill their responsibilities under DHS standards, and shall include: detainees and staff to be free from sexual abuse, and from retaliation for reporting sexual abuse; instruction that sexual abuse and/or assault is never an acceptable consequence of detention; recognition of situations where sexual abuse and/or assault may occur; how to avoid inappropriate relationships with detainees; working with vulnerable populations and addressing their potential vulnerability in the general population; recognition of the physical, behavioral and emotional signs of sexual abuse and/or assault and ways to prevent and respond to such occurrences; the requirement to limit reporting of sexual abuse and assault to personnel with a need-to-know in order to make decisions concerning the detainee victim's welfare, and for law enforcement/investigative purposes; the investigation process and how to ensure that evidence is not destroyed; prevention, recognition and appropriate response to allegations or suspicions of sexual assault involving detainees with mental or physical disabilities; how to communicate effectively and professionally with detainees, including lesbian, gay, bisexual, transgender, intersex, (LGBTI) or gender nonconforming detainees; instruction on reporting knowledge or suspicion of sexual abuse and/or assault; and instruction on documentation and referral procedures of all allegations or suspicion of sexual abuse and or assault."
+The Auditor reviewed the SAAPI training curriculum provided by the WCDC which is used to train staff and noted it addressed the subpart (a) requirements.
+The LDM interview confirmed all WCDC employees complete the 14-2A-DHS Policy Acknowledgement form, serving as verification of the employee's review and understanding of this training and the agency's zero tolerance policy.
+The random 12 WCDC staff and 4 ICE staff interviewed by the Auditor confirmed they had received PREA pre-service training and receive annual refresher training.
+During their interviews, they detailed the training content that addressed the requirements outlined in subpart (a) of the standard.
+The Auditor reviewed 10 staff training files and found completed 14-2A-DHS documents in each file.
+The Auditor was provided and reviewed the current PALMS SAAPI training certificates for 50 ICE staff including the AFOD assigned at WCDC.
+The Auditor feels the facility exceeds the standard, as the standard requires refresher training every two years and the facility documentation and interviews confirmed training refresher is annual.